sebicollell/subscription-calculator-kt/README.md

 # Problem Summary
-The accounts department is worried that we are paying users with incorrect benefits.
+The Marketing department is worried that we are paying users with incorrect benefits/credit.

 ## Business Rules
-At Cooltra, there are XXX subscriptions that give you extra benefits depending on how much you use
+At Cooltra, there are XXX subscriptions that give you extra benefits/credit depending on how much you use

 * The user states how much wants to pay for the Subscription.
 * The subscription payment can be bi-weekly or monthly